Built by engineers, for engineers

 Authentication and authorization are layered.
 Every request passes through both, and authorization is checked twice — at the HTTP boundary and again in the handler.

-HMAC-SHA256, carries the user's full permission set as a string-array claim.
-Authorization decisions are O(1) in-memory lookups — zero DB hits per request.
+15-minute HMAC-SHA256 access tokens carry the user's full permission set as a string-array claim.
+Authorization decisions are O(1) in-memory lookups, so per-request cost stays flat as your permission catalogue grows.

 Two-factor authentication

 OTP delivered via email or SMS, configurable per tenant.
-Otp.NET implementation; OTP codes never logged.
+Built on Otp.NET with rolling time windows; codes are never logged or echoed in any response.

 Event processing